 Number Theory, Operations, and Algebraic Thinking (NOA) NOA.3.1 Use place value understanding and properties of operations to perform multi-digit arithmetic.
 NOA.3.2 Understand properties of multiplication and the relationship between multiplication and division.
 NOA.3.3 Solve problems involving all four operations, and identify and explain patterns in arithmetic.
-NOA.3.4 Compute fluently through 12s tables and apply to real world situations NOA.3.5 Develop an understanding of fractions as numbers NOA.3.6 Extend whole numbers, place value, patterns, and notations to include decimals; relate money to decimals NOA.3.7 Represent and analyze mathematical situations and structures using algebraic symbols NOA.3.8 Use mathematical models to represent and understand quantitative relationships NOA.3.9 Use fractions to draw conclusions about fairness and equity of resources Measurement M.3.1 Apply appropriate techniques, tools and formulas to determine measurements, including time and money M.3.2 Solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects Coordination (C) Geometry (G) Analyze share stariation and properties of two and three dimensional secondaries changes G.3.1 Analyze characteristics and properties of two and three dimensional geometric shapes and develop mathematical arguments about relationships G.3.2 Understand concepts of area and perimeter and relate to multiplication and addition G.3.3 Apply transformations and use symmetry to analyze mathematical situations and solve problems Data Analysis, Statistics, and Probability (DSP) DP.3.1 Collect, organize, and display data; select and use appropriate statistical methods to analyze data DP.3.2 Develop and evaluate inferences and predictions that are based on data DP.3.3 Understand and apply basic concepts of probability
+NOA.3.4 Compute fluently through 12s tables and apply to real world situations NOA.3.5 Develop an understanding of fractions as numbers NOA.3.6 Extend whole numbers, place value, patterns, and notations to include decimals; relate money to decimals NOA.3.7 Represent and analyze mathematical situations and structures using algebraic symbols NOA.3.8 Use mathematical models to represent and understand quantitative relationships NOA.3.9 Use fractions to draw conclusions about fairness and equity of resources Measurement : (M) M.3.1 Apply appropriate techniques, tools and formulas to determine measurements, including time and money M.3.2 Solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects Geometry (G) G.3.1 Analyze characteristics and properties of two and three dimensional geometric shapes and develop mathematical arguments about relationships G.3.2 Understand concepts of area and perimeter and relate to multiplication and addition G.3.3 Apply transformations and use symmetry to analyze mathematical situations and solve problems Data Analysis, Statistics, and Probability (DSP) DP.3.1 Collect, organize, and display data; select and use appropriate statistical methods to analyze data DP.3.2 Develop and evaluate inferences and predictions that are based on data DP.3.3 Understand and apply basic concepts of probability